ZhangBanger/zhangbanger.github.io/_posts/2015-11-30-allen-ai-challenge-part-2.md

 As an absolute baseline using the worst possible method I can think of, we should be able to get results that approximate random guessing (~25% accuracy).
 This version on github basically ignores the LSA projection, calculates cosine distance based on the original Bag of Words representation with some TF-IDF weighting applied.

 ### The Bag of Words (BoW) representation
-A document "dog run dog dog" in the BoW representation would look like `[(1342, 3), (65, 1)]`, denoting that the "dog," the 1342<sup>nd</sup> word in the dictionary, occurs 3 times, and "run," the 65<sup>th</sup> word in the dictionary, occurs once.
+A document `"dog run dog dog"` in the BoW representation would look like `[(1342, 3), (65, 1)]`, denoting that the "dog," the 1342^nd word in the dictionary, occurs 3 times, and "run," the 65^th word in the dictionary, occurs once.
 This is a sparse vector, and could also be a Python `dict` or `Map` in any other language.

 After extracting some fields, we produce a bag of words representation of the question and 4 answers: